 Number of directors as stipulated in the Articles of Incorporation 15 persons

-Term of office of directors as stipulated in the Articles of
+Term of office of directors as stipulated in the Articles of Incorporation 1 year

-Incorporation

-Chairman of the Board of Directors
+Chairman of the Board of Directors President

-Number of directors
+Number of directors 9 persons

-Appointment of outside directors
+Appointment of outside directors Nominated

-Number of outside directors

-Number of outside directors
+Number of outside directors 4 persons

-Number of outside directors who are designated as independent directors
+Number of outside directors who are designated as independent directors 4 persons

-Relationship with the Company (1)

-relationship with the company (1)

-Name Affiliation Re Relationship with the company
+Name Affiliation Relation with the company (1)

 а b С d е f g h i j k

 Shojiro Nozaki From another Company Δ

 Kinya Naito Attorney at Law 0

 Keiko Yamahira From another Company 0

 Junko Kawano From another Company 0

-- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - "△" when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "▲" when a close relative of the director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
+\ Categories for "Relationship with the Company"

+- \ "O" when the director presently falls or has recently fallen under the category; - " $\Delta$ " when the director fell under the category in the past - \ "•" when a close relative of the director presently falls or has recently fallen under the category; - " $\blacktriangle$ " when a close relative of the director fell under the category in the past - a.
+Executive of the Company or its subsidiary - b.
 Non-executive director or executive of a parent company of the Company - c.
 Executive of a fellow subsidiary company of the Company - d.
 A party whose major client or supplier is the Company or an executive thereof - e.
-Major client or supplier of the listed company or an executive thereof - f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/auditor - g.
+Major client or supplier of the Company or an executive thereof - f.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other assets from the Company besides executive compensation as an auditor

+- g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
-Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
-Executive of a company, between which and the Company external directors/auditor are mutually appointed (the director himself/herself only) - j.
-Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
+Executive of a client or supplier company of the Company (which does not correspond to d, e, or f) (the auditor himself/herself only) - i.
+Executive of a company, between which and the Company external directors/auditor are mutually appointed (the auditor himself/herself only) - j.
+Executive of a company or organization that receives a donation from the Company (the auditor himself/herself only) - k.
 Others